I don’t know about anyone else but I am not a barrel of laughs when I don’t write.

 It can be hard to admit this to a loved one as in your head you are sweetness and light.

-There are 5 stages to confessing that you are a total nightmare when you don’t write…
+There are 5 stages to admitting you are a nightmare to live with when you don’t write…

 - Denial Stage.
 You enter into the writer denial stage.
 You are NOT a nightmare to live with when you don’t write!
 For goodness sake it’s not like writing is keeping away the men in white coats!
 Everyone has voices in their head.
 You are a JOY to be around right now!
 Your loved ones are over reacting.
 Not doing any writing doesn’t result in crazy times!
 You are not a loon and even if you were your writing drought has nothing to do with it.
 After a strong word with loved ones you stagger away ignoring the facial twitch, the messy hair, scruffy clothes and miserable expression.

 - Acceptance Stage.
 After an emotional breakdown at the kitchen table (caused by an innocent comment from a loved one about when they can expect you to go write something) you are forced to think about your mental state over the last few weeks / months.
 You start to be honest with yourself and instead of recalling some fake idyllic moments you think about the tantrums, tears, low moods, sarcastic comments, flying off the handle at stuff and the cold silence after your loved one made a comment about how different you were when you were writing.
 The literary penny finally drops!
 Huzzah!
 You admit you are a hard work when you don’t write anything.
 It’s a tough one to stomach and you have to take a writer nap to digest it properly.
 As you head off to bed, you let out a loud sigh and shake your head.
 Your loved ones were right, when you stop writing you turn into a crazy person!
 It’s a funny old world – sigh!